CompSciCabal/CS-as-she-is-wrote/README.md

 # CS As She Is Wrote

 Subjects for which we ought to have lists of papers along with accrued accoutrements.
-Taken from https://en.wikipedia.org/wiki/Outline_of_computer_science
+Adapted from https://en.wikipedia.org/wiki/Outline_of_computer_science

 ## Mathematical foundations

-### Coding theory
-*Useful in networking and other areas where computers communicate with each other.*

 ### Game theory
 *Useful in artificial intelligence and cybernetics.*